-The state of California has enacted a new law called the California Consumer Privacy Act of 2018 (the CCPA) that took effect on January 1, 2020.
-The law imposes several obligations on businesses that collect personal information from California residents, and generally expands the rights of California residents to include the right to (a) access their personal information; (b) request that their personal information be deleted; (c) to get information about the collection, sales, and disclosure of their personal information; and (d) to opt out of the sale of their personal information.
-What you may not know, however, is that the CCPA is largely inapplicable to personal information that a business collects from its employees and job applicants until 2023 at the earliest.
+The CCPA imposes several obligations on businesses that collect personal information from California consumers, and generally expands the rights of California consumers to include the right to (a) access their personal information; (b) request that their personal information be deleted; (c) to get information about the collection, sales, and disclosure of their personal information; and (d) to opt out of the sale of their personal information.

 “Personal information” is defined by the CCPA as “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer.”
-The term “consumer” is defined more broadly in the CCPA than it is traditionally used in everyday parlance, and includes not only a business’ customers, but also its employees and job applicants who are California residents, which is where Greenhouse comes in.
+The term “consumer” is defined more broadly in the CCPA than it is normally used in everyday parlance and includes not only a business’ individual customers, but also its employees and job applicants who are California residents, which is where Greenhouse comes in.

 Does my company have to comply with the CCPA?

 The CCPA applies to any “business,” which is a term of art under the CCPA that refers specifically to a for-profit company that (a) collects personal information (“PI”) of consumers; (b) determines the purposes and means of processing of the PI; (c) does business in California; and (d) meets one of the three additional criteria: (i) has annual gross revenues greater than $25 million, (ii) collects or shares PI from at least 50,000 California residents per year for commercial purposes, or (iii) derives at least 50% of its annual revenue from selling California consumers’ PI.